Chai Vasarhelyi

 Biography

-Chai Vasarhelyi is an Academy® Award-winning filmmaker.
-Together with Jimmy Chin, she directed and produced Free Solo, an intimate, unflinching portrait of rock climber Alex Honnold, which was awarded a BAFTA and the Academy® Award for Best Documentary Feature.
-The film also received seven Emmy® awards.
+Chai Vasarhelyi is an Academy Award-winning filmmaker.
+She co-directed and produced Free Solo, an intimate, unflinching portrait of rock climber Alex Honnold, which she directed and produced alongside Jimmy Chin.
+The film was awarded a BAFTA and the Academy Award for Best Documentary Feature and received seven Emmy awards.

-Vasarhelyi is Executive Producer of National Geographic's Edge of the Unknown with Jimmy Chin.
-The show takes audiences inside the minds of elite adventure athletes through transformative stories of confronting fear, devastating personal loss and Mother Nature at her harshest.
+Vasarhelyi Executive Produced National Geographic's Edge of the Unknown.
+The show takes audiences inside the minds of elite adventure athletes through transformative stories of confronting fear, devastating personal loss, and Mother Nature at her harshest.

-Vasarhelyi and Chin directed the BAFTA and DGA-nominated documentary The Rescue, chronicling the enthralling, against-all-odds story that transfixed the world: the daring rescue of twelve boys and their coach from deep inside a flooded cave in Northern Thailand.
-Other projects include Return to Space about SpaceX and NASA’s first joint spaceflight, which hit the top 10 on Netflix’s most watched films list.
-Her first film with Chin, Meru, won the Audience Award at the Sundance Film Festival and was on the Oscar shortlist for Best Documentary Feature.
+Vasarhelyi co-directed the BAFTA and DGA-nominated documentary The Rescue, chronicling the enthralling, against-all-odds story that transfixed the world: the daring rescue of twelve boys and their coach from deep inside a flooded cave in Northern Thailand.
+Other projects include Return to Space, about SpaceX and NASA’s first joint spaceflight, which hit the top 10 on Netflix’s most-watched films list.
+Her film, Meru, won the Audience Award at the Sundance Film Festival and was on the Oscar shortlist for Best Documentary Feature.

-Vasarhelyi’s other films as a director include Incorruptible (Truer Than Fiction Independent Spirit Award 2016); Youssou N’Dour: I Bring What I Love, which premiered at the Telluride and Toronto Film Festivals; A Normal Life (Tribeca Film Festival, Best Documentary); and Touba (SXSW, Special Jury Prize Best Cinematography).
-Vasarhelyi has directed two New York Times Op-Docs, two episodes for Netflix’s nonfiction design series Abstract and two episodes for ESPN’s nonfiction series Enhanced.
-She has received grants from the Sundance Institute, the Ford Foundation, the Rockefeller Brothers Fund, Bertha Britdoc, and the National Endowment of the Arts.
-She is a member of the DGA, and the AMPAS, and holds a B.A. in comparative literature from Princeton University.
+Vasarhelyi’s other films as a director include Incorruptible (Truer Than Fiction Independent Spirit Award); Youssou N’Dour: I Bring What I Love, which premiered at the Telluride and Toronto Film Festivals; A Normal Life (Tribeca Film Festival, Best Documentary); and Touba (SXSW, Special Jury Prize Best Cinematography).
+Vasarhelyi has directed two New York Times Op-Docs, two episodes for Netflix’s nonfiction design series Abstract, and two episodes for ESPN’s nonfiction series Enhanced.
+She has received grants from the Sundance Institute, the Ford Foundation, the Rockefeller Brothers Fund, Bertha Britdoc, and the National Endowment for the Arts.
+She is a member of the DGA and the AMPAS and holds a B.A. in comparative literature from Princeton University.

-Vasarhelyi splits her time between New York City and Jackson Hole, Wyoming, with Chin, their daughter, Marina, and son, James.
+Vasarhelyi splits her time between New York City and Jackson Hole, Wyoming, with her daughter, Marina, and son, James.

 Check Availability